cncf/devstats.archive/USAGE.md

 - Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output, set to 3 to see full exec environment.
 - Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query select(s) with "explain " to display query plan instead of executing real query.
 Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by new line ("select\n" --> "explain select\n")

-All environment context details are defined in `context.go`, please see that file for details (Yu can also see how it works in `context_test.go`).
+All environment context details are defined in [context.go](https://github.com/cncf/gha2db/blob/master/context.go), please see that file for details (Yu can also see how it works in [context_test.go](https://github.com/cncf/gha2db/blob/master/context_test.go)).

 Examples in this shell script (some commented out, some not):